Guidelines for Applicants

 - include the normal activities and operations of an organization (e.g. digitisation projects).

-The deadline for submitting your Application Form is 30 November 2022 at 23:59 (CET Time in France).
+The deadline for submitting your Application Form is 16 November 2023 at 23:59 (CET Time).
 Late or incomplete applications will not be considered.

-Results of the selection will be published in the ICA website by mid-January 2023.
+Results of the selection will be published on the ICA website by January 2024.

 Before you send your application, it is important that you: